InitWare/InitWare/README.md

 InitWare aims for a high level of compatibility with the core interfaces of systemd.
 Unit-files, the `systemctl` and `loginctl` commands (provided as `iwctl` and `iwloginctl`), the systemd1 and Login1 D-Bus APIs, the sd_notify API, and several other interfaces are all subject to this aim.
+Currently

 Comprehensive compatibility with every interface is impractical on some platforms;
 some unit options are entirely GNU/Linux-specific and while most have alternatives